Skip to Main Content

 • Most ephemera.

-• Off air reproduction or pirated version of music or video.
+• Reproduced or pirated versions of music or video.

-Rare books and other special collection material represent a special circumstance.
-If materials involve local history or if they are for example heavily annotated by the donor -- with the donor being of significant interest to the area and the Archives -- the potential donor should be referred to the University Archives or to AHAP.
-Otherwise, all rare books and other special collection materials should be referred to the Associate Dean of Libraries to handle legal arrangements (if any) and for consultation with the appropriate subject librarian.
+Rare books and other special collection material may represent a special circumstance.
+If materials involve local history or if are heavily annotated by the donor -- with the donor being of significant interest to the area and the Archives -- the potential donor should be referred to the University Archives or to AHAP.
+Otherwise, all rare books and other special collection materials should be referred to the Associate Dean of Libraries to handle legal arrangements (if any).

 Gifts with Restrictions

-The Libraries reserve the right to refuse any gifts on which the donor has placed restrictions, such as requiring that a collection of books be kept apart from the remainder of the library collection and housed in a special area or part of the stacks out of their normal classification sequence.
-Of course, collections of rare books, autographed first editions and other similar items are a different matter -- the donor should be referred to the appropriate bibliographer or collection specialist and the Head of Collection Management.
-The Associate Dean of Libraries, The Dean, or his designee is the final authority on whether to accept a gift with restrictions.
+University Libraries reserve the right to refuse any gifts on which the donor has placed restrictions.
+This includes requiring that a gift be kept apart from the library collection or housed in a special area out of their normal classification sequence.
+For collections of rare books, autographed first editions and other similar items, the donor should be referred to the Collections Librarian or collections specialist.
+The Associate Dean of Libraries, The Dean, or their designee have the authority to accept or deny a gift with restrictions.

 Use of Deed of Gift Form

-If a gift is of substantial monetary value, the Libraries may request that the donor execute a Deed of Gift Form which is a legally recognized document effectively transferring title of the item(s) in question from the donor to the Libraries.
+If a gift is of substantial monetary value, University Libraries may request the donor to execute a Deed of Gift Form.
+This is a legal document formally recognizing the transfer of the item(s) from the donor to University Libraries.

 Selection of Gift Material